 Once complete, you will be required to perform testing to validate that the system is performing as expected per the Tech Spec.
 We require that you process a wide variety of possible shipping scenarios.
 For instance, we recommend using two weeks worth of production data during testing to cover all shipping scenarios.

 Your lead CLS integrator will be onsite for several days during this phase.
+In addition to testing, we will begin training users and admins on InfoShip/Vx functionality.
 Once the test server has been successfully validated, CLS will install and configure the production environment using the InfoShip®/Vx configuration from the Test environment.
 Testing and system validation will be repeated on the production server by CLS and you prior to go live.